pjgranieri/Pedestrian_Vision/README.md

 # Pedestrian Vision

-## Team Members
+## Authors
-- PJ Granieri: pjg44@pitt.edu (Street Sign Detection)
+- PJ Granieri: Street Sign Detection
-- Ricky Zhao: riz12@pitt.edu (Stop Sign and Traffic Light Detection)
+- Ricky Zhao: Stop Sign and Traffic Light Detection
-- Zachary McPherson: zpm12@pitt.edu (Depth Perception)
+- Zachary McPherson: Depth Perception
-- Anthony Spadafore: ams871@pitt.edu (Walk Sign Detection)
+- Anthony Spadafore: Walk Sign Detection
-- Manelin John Rajan: maj214@pitt.edu (Crosswalk Detection)
+- Manelin John Rajan: Crosswalk Detection

 ---

 ## Overview
 The purpose of this program is to aid visually impaired individuals as they traverse through spaces in their daily lives.
 In a general sense, what our program will do is utilize an image of an individual’s forward visual field and essentially narrate the physical scenario to the individual, providing crucial information for safe and accurate transportation.
+This project was for ECE 1390: Image Processing at the University of Pittsburgh.

 ---